Crust (CRU) Price Down 25.1% This Week

-Crust (CURRENCY:CRU) traded down 2.8% against the dollar during the 1-day period ending at 21:00 PM ET on September 6th.
-One Crust coin can currently be purchased for $42.40 or 0.00117874 BTC on exchanges.
-Crust has a total market capitalization of $74.00 million and approximately $7.41 million worth of Crust was traded on exchanges in the last day.
-Over the last week, Crust has traded down 25.1% against the dollar.
+Crust (CURRENCY:CRU) traded down 2.8% against the dollar during the 24 hour period ending at 21:00 PM E.T. on September 12th.
+Crust has a market cap of $74.00 million and approximately $7.41 million worth of Crust was traded on exchanges in the last 24 hours.
+In the last seven days, Crust has traded down 25.1% against the dollar.
+One Crust coin can now be purchased for approximately $42.40 or 0.00117874 BTC on popular cryptocurrency exchanges.

 - PAC Global (PAC) traded up 0.5% against the dollar and now trades at $0.0130 or 0.00000022 BTC.